 The basis of our PPI treatment is outlined here.

 Most importantly: Celebrating when the family tells us about their happy baby!

 The clinical description

-of a PPI drug is a chemical compound (the technical name for medicine) that irreversibly inactivates the
+of a proton pump inhibitor is a chemical compound that irreversibly inactivates the

 pumps that produce stomach acid while the medication is in its effective